MrCrewKY/AI-Personal-Expense-Predictor-Advisor/Workflow Info/Updated_Workflow_forKaggle.md

 If this fails → stop and fix.
 Do NOT move forward until this works.

+⛔ If you don’t see data → STOP

 🟢 STEP 2: Convert Transaction Data → Monthly Expense Time Series